nixworks/public/news/2011/05/14/index.md

 ##### Azeri
 ### [Azeri duo Eldar & Nigar win the 2011 Eurovision Song Contest in Dusseldorf, North Rhine-Westphalia, with the song "Running Scared". ](/news/2011/05/14/azeri-duo-eldar-nigar-win-the-2011-eurovision-song-contest-in-da1-4sseldorf-north-rhine-westphalia-with-the-song-running-scared.md)
-_Context: North Rhine-Westphalia, Eldar & Nigar, Azeri, Running Scared, 2011 Eurovision Song Contest, Dusseldorf_
+_Context: Running Scared, Azeri, Eldar & Nigar, North Rhine-Westphalia, Dusseldorf, 2011 Eurovision Song Contest_

 ##### Bob Dylan
 ### [Musician Bob Dylan responds on his website to allegations he gave in to censorship during a recent series of concerts in China, including criticism from "The New York Times" over his failure to mention the plight of imprisoned artist and dissident Ai Weiwei. ](/news/2011/05/14/musician-bob-dylan-responds-on-his-website-to-allegations-he-gave-in-to-censorship-during-a-recent-series-of-concerts-in-china-including-cr.md)